tpoisot/DataSharingPaper/DataSharing-MS.md

 that it creates an intrinsic inequalities: those with good contacts have access to datasets, while other are left out.
 It would make sense that we collectively decide to abandon this practice, in favor of depositing data in open, free to access repositories.
-The recent emergence of several data-sharing platform (*DataDryad*, *figshare*), and the increase of mainstream attention they now receive, are the beginning of a disruption in the way we exchange and re-use data, that ecologists would benefit from.
+The recent emergence of several data-sharing platforms (*DataDryad*, *figshare*), and the increase of mainstream attention they now receive, are the beginning of a disruption in the way we exchange and re-use data, that ecologists would benefit from.
 We illustrate how simple steps can be